-The first ever February-only General Guide will be delivered this weekend to your home or a home near you!
-Also look for Guides at participating businesses in the next few weeks.
-The Black History Edition of the General Guide features information about this special month and Michigan’s role as a destination along the Underground Railroad.
+The first ever February-only General Guide was the Black History Edition of the General Guide which featured information about this special month and Michigan’s role as a destination along the Underground Railroad.

 This issue features custom art by Maggie LaNoue of downtown Albion and Marshall on New Year’s Day, when there was a good amount of snow and few cars.
 The scene of Albion highlights the new hotel, which will be opening soon.
 The Courtyard by Marriott hotel is the sponsor of this special issue of the General Guide featuring many reasons to come and visit Albion, and nearby.